Updated August 13th, 2019

 What is Redfin?

-It’s important to note, however, that Redfin is an actual real estate brokerage firm.
-So, unlike other online real estate companies like Zillow who just shows you agents.
-If you use Redfin, you’ll be working with one of their agents.
+Just like Zillow, Redfin is an online real estate company that helps you find homes and agents in your area.
+It’s important to note, however, that Redfin is a real estate brokerage firm.
+Unlike Zillow, which shows you agents from different brokers, if you use Redfin, you’ll be working with one of their agents.

 What is Trulia?